HospitalRun/planning/Requirements/v1_0/OPD.md

 **So I can:**

 1. ensure that I service requests in the appropriate order and timeliness
-2. 2. notify the doctor/nurse that the request has been completed, with any appropriate notes.
+2. inform the doctor/nurse that the request has been completed, with any appropriate notes.

 ****************************************